Up210206a/up210206_cpp/U2/Readme.md

-<center>  In this unit we learned the basic of c++ like the cycle "for", the conditional of "if" and the cycle/conditional "do while".
+<center>  **In this unit we learned the basics of c++ like the cycle "for", the conditional of "if" and the cycle/conditional "do while".**

 ***